lucaong/minisearch/README.md

   * Exact match, prefix match and fuzzy match, all with a single performant and multi-purpose index data structure.

+  * Boosting of document fields

-  * Mutable index, capable of adding and removing documents at any time
+  * Mutable index: documents can be added and removed at any time

-  * Simple API, providing building blocks to build solutions to their specific problems
+  * Simple API, providing building blocks to build specific solutions

-  * Zero external dependencies, small code-base, well tested
+  * Zero external dependencies, small and well tested code-base

 ## Installation